 Victims are often unable to leave or escape their traffickers while working and so they require shelter, food, water, clothing etc. To cover these expenses, the trafficker will add these costs onto the victim’s debt.
 Consequently, the debt increases which often makes it impossible to pay off.

-Globally, there are over 8 million victims of bonded labour and debt bondage labour (50% of victims of forced labour in the private economy).
+Globally, there are over 8 million people engaged in bonded labour (50% of victims of forced labour in the private economy).

-Victims of bonded labour are subjected to forced labour, forced marriage, organ harvesting, sexual exploitation and many other forms of slavery in order to pay off their debts.
+Victims of bonded labour may be subjected to forced labour, forced marriage, organ harvesting, sexual exploitation and other forms of exploitation to pay off their debts.